 UV-C light can also be effective for preventing mold.
 UV light is able to destroy the DNA in organic matter, so any mold spores exposed to UV light may be unable to create new mold colonies.
 A common approach is to install UV lamps in areas that are prone to have standing water that are not easily accessible like air ducts.

-Tree PollenOf all the allergens found in the southeastern United States, tree pollen may actually be the most common.
+Tree PollenOf all the allergens found in the southeastern United States, tree pollen may be the most common.
 Pollen is a fine powder that is created by trees and grasses, as well as flowers and weeds.
 Pollen is used for reproduction, and it fertilizes plants of the same species.

 Unfortunately, many of us experience adverse effects when we breathe in pollen.
 Our immune system basically goes into overdrive if we have tree-pollen allergies.
 When the pollen is inhaled, our immune system identifies the substance as a threat and creates a response that is above and beyond what is really needed.
 The result is that we experience sneezing, stuffy noses, and watery eyes when they come into contact with pollen.

-How to Avoid Allergies Caused by Tree PollenTo avoid this pollen allergies, you first need to avoid exposure to your allergen.
+How to Avoid Allergies Caused by Tree PollenTo avoid these pollen allergies, you first need to avoid exposure to your allergen.
 When pollen counts are high, try to avoid outdoor activity, as this may make your symptoms worse.
 Pollen can be released all through the year, but many trees release pollen in the spring, so you may want to avoid activities during this season.

-Another strategy you should use is to understand what specific trees are causing your allergic creations.
+Another strategy you should use is to understand what specific trees are causing your allergic reactions.
 Tree pollen comes from many different species, and you may have an allergic reaction to one but not another.

 It’s even more likely that, while all trees cause some allergic reactions, certain types cause more severe or prolonged reactions than others.
 It's also important to know when that tree releases its pollen as that is when you will want to limit your time outside.